8 Tips For Working From Home in Winter

 Young woman working on laptop at home with cute small dog beside her.

-3. Exercise
+3. Exercising

 Speaking of mood boosters, we all know exercise is a big one, but this is also less appealing when it’s cold and grey outside.
 Even a short walk or some gentle yoga will give you a lift by getting the blood pumping.
 Or why not make it more fun and dance around the house to your favourite songs for a few minutes?

-5. Brighten up your workspace
+5. Brightening up your workspace

-And as the light begins to fade in the afternoon, why not try lighting scented candles to give your senses a boost (although we suggest that’s not your only source of light—you don’t want to give yourself eye strain!)?
+And as the light begins to fade in the afternoon, why not try lighting scented candles to give your senses a boost (although we recommend that’s not your only source of light—you don’t want to give yourself eye strain!)?
 This can help your work-from-home environment seem cosy rather than gloomy.

-6. Stay connected
+6. Staying connected

 It’s even more important in the winter months to keep in contact with colleagues, as well as friends and family.
 Just like you might walk over for a chat in the office, it might be nice to call a colleague rather than email them.
 Or you could send someone a Teams message just to ask how their weekend was.
 If you’re feeling a little bit ‘meh’, then try calling a friend or family member at lunchtime for an instant lift.
 Bonus points if you can talk while going out for a walk!